sherlock-audit/2025-02-usual-labs/README.md

 https://tech.usual.money/smart-contracts/contract-deployments
 ___

+### Q: If you are integrating tokens, are you allowing only whitelisted tokens to work with the codebase or any complying with the standard?
+Are they assumed to have certain properties, e.g. be non-reentrant?
+Are there any types of [weird tokens](https://github.com/d-xo/weird-erc20) you want to integrate?
+The token contracts used in each repository are known in advance and there is no use of arbitrary tokens in any contracts.

+We are currently supporting as RWAs Tokens:

+USYC by Hashnote
+UsualM , wrapping smartM (aka wrappedM) by M^0 eUSD0 ( OUT OF SCOPE!)

+We are going to support
+UsualUSDtB, wrapping USDtB by Ethena

+Any future RWA's are implied to follow similar specs as the ones above.

+For the SwapperEngine, we are using USDC by Circle.

+Issues stemming from potential different future implementations of these Tokens are out of scope.

+Any behaviour from the Tokencontracts above is intentional and do not qualify as attack vectors.

+There is no need to analyze potential use/integration of any other token code (which could potentially have weird behaviour) in any of the modules.
+___

 ### Q: Are there any limitations on values set by admins (or other roles) in the codebase, including restrictions on array lengths?
 No.
 ___